 Here are some of the most important features to the practicality and quality of a tactical self defense pen:

 - Resilient high-quality materials.
-High specification aluminum and titanium are most readily recommended, as they are relatively lightweight and able to withstand the force necessary to make it an effective weapon.
+High grade aluminum, titanium and machined steel are most readily recommended, as they are relatively lightweight and able to withstand the force necessary to make it an effective weapon.

 - A good grip is essential.
 As it’s a small device, you need to be able to keep hold of it when your hands are sweaty or dirty.
 Many tactical pens are designed to have a ridged grip.

 - A pocket clip can help you ensure that you don’t lose the pen, especially if you’re moving vigorously, such as being pursued by an attacker.
-The pocket clip needs to be strong enough, so it doesn’t break upon repeated use.
+The pocket clip needs to be strong enough, so it doesn’t break upon repeated use and for everyday carry.

 - Other features like a glass breaker can help add versatility to the device, too.